Nevadaplano: Geographical and geological boundaries

 West of the Nevadaplano stood the Sierra Nevada, which was volcanically active until 80 million years ago and featured exposed batholiths from former volcanism.
 Its exact elevation at the time is unclear, with alternate models proposing either that it had already reached a height similar to today's Sierra Nevada or that it rose to present-day height in the Miocene and Pliocene.
 Alternatively, the Luning-Fencemaker fold-and-thrust belt may have formed the western boundary.

 It probably did not constitute a drainage divide; various east–west trending valleys cut across the Sierra Nevada at that time.
 Presently filled with volcanic and sedimentary rocks, these valleys were 5–8 km wide, 0.5–1.2 km deep with flat and deeply weathered bottoms.
 Among these valleys are the Nine Hill and Soda Springs valleys in the Lake Tahoe region and the Stanislaus, Mokelumne and Cataract paleochannels in the Sonora Pass region.
 There is more evidence for paleovalleys in the northern Sierra Nevada than in the southern, which may either indicate that evidence of cross-Sierra drainage was removed in its southern sector or that the southern Sierra was higher than the central and northern Sierra at the time of the Nevadaplano.
 Some of these rivers may have been large enough to allow sharks to reach Nevada.
 The rivers flowing through these valleys deposited the placer gold deposits of California, as part of intense westward sediment transport.
 On the eastern side, the proto-Platte and proto-Arkansas Rivers drained the Nevadaplano.
+There, the Arikaree Formation was deposited.

 Remnants of the Laramide uplands, the Chusca erg or the Sevier fold-and-thrust belt were located east of the Nevadaplano.
 The boundary was located at a region corresponding to the present-day Wasatch, Santaquin and Canyon Ranges.
 A relatively short distance may have separated it there from the Western Interior Seaway.
 The region of what today is northern Nevada during the Oligocene may have been a gently tilted or closed plateau.
 To the south, the California River may have separated the Nevadaplano from an analogous high plateau to the south, called "Mexicoplano" or "Arizonaplano".
 The Colorado Plateau was either to the east of the Nevadaplano or else formed an integral part of the plateau.
 The San Juan Mountains region may have formed its own upland, the "Colorado-plano".